 2. Browning of Sunflower Leaves

-Sunflower leaves turn brown once they have completed their growing season as they are annuals and are normal.
-Your only option is to collect their seeds and be ready for the next growing season.
+In such a situation, your only option is to collect their seeds and be ready for the next growing season.

 3. Drooping Leaves